-These banners appear on websites that don’t have a mobile version, so they adapt to the screen size.
+These banners appear on websites that don’t have a mobile version, which means they adapt to the screen size.

 These spots have good volumes and are usually consistent.

-Once you get good results in safer spots and have identified the most correct target they’re a way to increase traffic and obtain even more good results.
+Once you get good results in safer spots and have identified the most precise targeting, they’ll become an effective way for you to get to increase traffic!

-Generally, these spots are on top of websites.
+Most of the times, you can find these spots on top of websites.

 It’s a mobile spot and fits in smaller places.